fixthestatusquo/proca-server/proca/guides/DesignPrinciples.md

 - Keep member email in clear only if it is needed to send thank you email, or MTT, and remove it as soon as these actions are done
 - If member signs at partner website, but does not opt in to leader, and the partner is the delivering party, the leader will no receive members data.
-- If member signs at parnter website, does not opt in to leader, but the leader is marked as delivering party, both will get data (partner for purpose of opt-in, leader for purpose of delivery)
+- If member signs at partner website, does not opt in to leader, but the leader is marked as delivering party, both will get data (partner for purpose of opt-in, leader for purpose of delivery)